dhis2/app-platform/docs/scripts/pack.md

-# d2 app scripts packk
+# d2 app scripts pack

 Create a .zip archive of a built application